vedaareydeva/hackerrank/README.md

 ## 8. Bitwise Operators
 Input two numbers and perform bitwise AND, OR and XOR operations and print max values from each.

+## 9. Calculate the Nth term
+Input n and 3 numbers and find out S(n) using recursion.